Revolving Infrastructure Fund

 - As a revolving fund, it can programme in schemes for future funding as sums are repaid to it: as such, the RIF should be available for a good two decades to support sustainable growth across the LEP area.

-As of 1st April 2015, new RIF schemes are part of the One Front Door process, and as such are managed by the Investment Board with scheme approvals granted by the Strategic Leaders Board.
+As of 1st April 2015, new RIF schemes are part of the One Front Door process, and as such are managed by the Investment Panel with scheme approvals granted by the Joint Committee.
 The West of England LEP funding programme includes schemes allocated funding via the Growth Deal, the Economic Development and Revolving Infrastructure Funds.

 RIF schemes to date:

 Saw Close Public Square Bath City Centre a £2.15m project with £1.075m from RIF – Approved January 2016

 The scheme will deliver improvements to the public highway and footways of Saw Close and the adjacent area of Upper Borough Walls to complete the Saw Close development public realm works, supporting development for the Bath City Riverside Enterprise Area.
 The scheme will facilitate sustainable transport routes in this part of the city centre and enhance and improve the economy and image of Bath City Centre.
 Completion anticipated in early 2018.

 Aztec West Roundabout a £4.5m project with £1.729m from RIF - Approved March 2016